goharbor/harbor/tests/testcases/Group7-Replication/7-11-Endpoints-endpoints-add.md

 # Environments:

-* This test requires at least one Harbor instance is running and available.
+* This test requires at least two Harbor instance is running and available.

 # Test Steps: